Perceptions

 A large proportion of people do not perceive prescription misuse to be a great risk in LAC, though more people believe it is a great risk for youth than they do for adults.

-Less than half (45%) of LAC residents believed adults greatly risked harming themselves if they occasionally (about once a month) misuse prescription medications (Figure 6).
+About 68.3% of LAC residents believed adults greatly risked harming themselves if they occasionally (at least once or twice a week) misuse prescription medications (Figure 6).

-Those who have ever misused prescription medications (i.e. users) were less likely to perceive occasional prescription medication misuse as a great risk to both youth and adults compared to non-misusers (Figures 7-8).
+Those who have ever misused prescription medications (PWMRx) were less likely to perceive occasional prescription medication misuse as a great risk to both youth and adults compared to non-misusers (Non-PWMRx) (Figures 7-8).

 Females were more likely than males to perceive a great risk of harm from misusing prescription medication to both adults and youth (Figures 9-10).

-Perception of great risk of harm from misusing prescription medication increased with age (Figures 11-12).
+Perception of great risk of harm from misusing prescription medication was higher in the older age groups compared to younger age groups (Figures 11-12).

 Perceived Access

 Prescription drugs are commonly perceived to be widely available and easily accessible.
-Nearly half (47.1%) of individuals in LAC believed it is easy or very easy for someone to get prescription medication on the street around their neighborhood (Figure 15).
+More than half (57.8%) of individuals in LAC believed it is easy or very easy for someone to get prescription medication on the street around their neighborhood (Figure 15).

 Those who have ever misused prescription medications were more likely to perceive easy access to prescription medications (Figure 16).

-Youth and older adults aged 55+ were less likely to perceive easy access to prescription medications compared to adults aged 18-54 (Figure 18).
+Females were more likely to perceive easy access to prescription medications compared to males (Figure 17).

-Black users were most likely to perceive easy access to prescription medications, while Asian non-users were the least likely (Figure 19).
+Asians were less likely to perceive easy access to prescription medications compared to Latinxs and Blacks (Figure 19).

 References